jgalfaro/mirrored-geomav/README.md

 from errors made by place recognition methods.
 The errors divide the members of a swarm with respect to the location of waypoints.
 We propose four decisional algorithms to resolve conflicts among members of a swarm due to place recognition errors.
-The performance the performance of the decisional algorithms is modeled and analyzed.
+The performance of the decisional algorithms is modeled and analyzed.

 ## Keywords